By the end of this section, you will be able to:

 Written as a formula, the relationship between velocity and distance is

-where v is the recession speed, d is the distance, and H is a number called the Hubble constant.
+where v is the velocity, d is the distance, and H is a number called the Hubble constant.
 This equation is now known as Hubble’s law.

 Constants of Proportionality